In the Beginning

-With funds from the lean wartime years, Easter Seals acquired property in Komoka, near London in 1946 that would soon be known as Easter Seals Camp Woodeden, named for the former owner Frank Wood.
+In 1946, with funds from the lean wartime years, Easter Seals acquired property in Komoka, near London, that would soon be known as Easter Seals Camp Woodeden, named for the former owner Frank Wood.
 In its early years, Woodeden would be the first residential treatment centre in Canada for children with cerebral palsy.

-In 1948 Merrywood Camp, in eastern Ontario near Perth, began as a camp for kids with polio.
+In 1948, Merrywood Camp, on Big Rideau Lake in eastern Ontario near Perth, began as a camp for kids with polio.
 Only six campers attended in the first year.

 Ohio businessman, Edgar Allen, recognized the need for specialized care for children with disabilities in the early 1920s.
 Having lost his son in a car accident, Mr. Allen felt better resources could help prevent the deaths of other children.
 With the help of his Rotary Club, he built a special facility where children could receive medical assessment and treatment, but to his surprise, he soon found it was seldom used.